-491 As specialisation and further education subject to charge become more common, it is ensured that a free-of-492 charge degree is still enough for working life and that the individual must not buy competence in order to find 493 employment.
-Education export must not decrease the resources for free degree education, but should increase 494 them.
-Education export is carried out responsibly and ethically and national principles for implementing it are 495 drawn up.
-496
+As specialisation and further education subject to charge become more common, it is ensured that a free-of-charge degree is still enough for working life and that the individual must not buy competence in order to find employment.
+Education export must not decrease the resources for free degree education, but should increase them.
+Education export is carried out responsibly and ethically and national principles for implementing it are drawn up.

-When assessing the number of degrees, there is consideration for the legitimate need for them, and for sufficient and proportionate field specific allocation of resources.
-There are clear indicators for the follow-up for the vision of the roadmap for higher education and research, and a monitoring group is set up for the purpose.
-Finland have reached the Bologna Process objectives.
-Degrees and study modules are recognised in

-• Finland have reached the Bologna Process objectives.
-Degrees and study modules are recognised in all of Europe without lowering the quality of education.

-• University students can freely choose their minor subjects from any higher education institution they wish.
-This can be accomplished through developing the JOO system, for instance.

-- The cooperation between universities is strengthened through the development on national field-507 specific study modules. - A national platform for degree students and other continuous learners is developed in Finland.
+- When assessing the number of degrees, there is consideration for the legitimate need for them, and for sufficient and proportionate field specific allocation of resources.
+There are clear indicators for the follow-up for the vision of the roadmap for higher education and research, and a monitoring group is set up for the purpose. - Finland have reached the Bologna Process objectives.
+Degrees and study modules are recognised in all of Europe without lowering the quality of education. - University students can freely choose their minor subjects from any higher education institution they wish.
+This can be accomplished through developing the JOO system, for instance. - The cooperation between universities is strengthened through the development on national field-specific study modules. - A national platform for degree students and other continuous learners is developed in Finland.
 The common platform for higher education institutions also enables studies independent of time and location as well as encourages higher education institutions to collaborate.
-The platform model is implemented as a collaboration between higher education institutions using API and data sharing. - The first-cycle degree offers broad readiness for transferring to complete a second-cycle degree in another field.
+The platform model is implemented as a collaboration between higher education institutions using API and data sharing.

+- The first-cycle degree offers broad readiness for transferring to complete a secondcycle degree in another field.
 The special characteristics of different fields is considered. - Refugees and asylum seekers can continue their studies in Finland.
-Asylum seekers' opportunities for 515 participating in higher education are supported for instance by offering preparatory transition studies 516 or courses that prepare the student for the application process. - If tuition fees are introduced, their impact is critically evaluated at least every other year.
+Asylum seekers' opportunities for participating in higher education are supported for instance by offering preparatory transition studies or courses that prepare the student for the application process. - If tuition fees are introduced, their impact is critically evaluated at least every other year.
 Tuition fees are abandoned as soon as possible. - International students are granted a residence permit for their whole degree period.
-Degree 520 programmes are planned in a way that enables international students to complete the number of credits 521 required for a renewal of the residence permit, and the cooperation between authorities and educational 522 institutions should run smoothly in all of Finland.
+Degree programmes are planned in a way that enables international students to complete the number of credits required for a renewal of the residence permit, and the cooperation between authorities and educational institutions should run smoothly in all of Finland.

-523 University students
+University students

-524 A reasonable student income
+A reasonable student income